andrea-sdl/work-hats-book/01-work/fixing-your-bike.md

 So, why Questions and Surrender?
 We tend to surrender too fast.
 To accept failure as an immutable condition.
 We can't simply go forward.
 We don't have the information, the skills, the knowledge, enough practice, you name it.

-&nbsp;What we don't say to ourselves is _how_.
+ What we don't say to ourselves is _how_.
 How could we get more information?
 More skill, more knowledge?

 I had people come to me because they never used a software and didn't know how to use it.
 I didn't either, yet I used it.
 Was it because I had some magic powers?
 Of course not.
 I simply tried, tested, learned.